What happens, when a user enters your website’s domain name into the address bar and hits Enter?

 The first example of a content delivery network was created back in the late-1990s, but it wasn’t until relatively recently that CDN providers started offering their service to regular website owners.
 Despite this, there are now so many of them that choosing the right one might be a tall order.

-The number of providers is huge, and as if that wasn’t enough, before you make your choice, you need to think about the requirements of your project and the features you’re going to need.
+The number of providers is huge, and as if that wasn’t enough, before you make your choice, you need to think about your project’s requirements and the features you’re going to need.
 We believe, however, that the services Cloudflare offers should suit most of our customers’ needs.

 How much does it cost?